What Could Have Happened, If King Xerxes Had Conquered Ancient Greece.

-The thousands of free people who gave their lives to protect a country that would eventually become a unified Greece, did so in order to preserve their cultural identity.
+The thousands of free people who gave their lives to protect a country that would eventually become a unified Greece did so to preserve their cultural identity.
 Some of these soldiers died to preserve a fleeting ideology, that would lay the foundations for our modern concept of democracy, whilst others sacrificed their lives because their warrior code demanded their deaths, so that honour could forever be bestowed upon their worthy names.
-It was indeed ironic that the slaughtered Spartans who lived by a draconian and strict eugenic society, ultimately died to preserve the embryonic democracy of the Hellenic world.
+It was indeed ironic that the slaughtered Spartans who lived by a draconian and strict eugenic society ultimately died to preserve the embryonic democracy of the Hellenic world.

-In these present times, we can now wonder freely on their actions.
-What would have happened if the few defenders had not stood at the "Hot Gates" at Themopylae to draw a line in the sand against the aggression of the Persian Empire of King Xerxes?
+In these present times, we can now ponder freely on their actions.
+What would have happened if the few defenders had not stood at the "Hot Gates" at Thermopylae to draw a line in the sand against the aggression of the Persian Empire of King Xerxes?

 The Fate of Athens and Democracy.

 Could the democratic Athenians have changed their anti-Persian policies and accepted King Xerxes gold?
-This would have extinguished the fires of their fledgling democracy and set back progressive societies for generations.
+This would have extinguished the fires of their fledgeling democracy and set back progressive societies for generations.

 Some would argue that the Athenian belief in democracy was a bigger threat to Xerxes' theocratic empire than the spears, shields and swords that the Spartans could bring to battle.
 Xerxes would not encourage democratic notions to circulate through his empire, it was a notion that went against his divine rule and threatened to inspire other dominated cultures to rebel.

 Perhaps King Xerxes may have been generous to his defeated foe, there were Athenian exiles among his loyal advisers and extended court.
-One of these traitors to the Greek cause, may have secured power in Athens and would become nothing more than the puppet ruler of a much weakened city state.
-Its people would never be allowed to flourish and they would have needed to demonstrate an unwavering support to Xerxes or face the wholesale destruction of all they had ever known and cherished.
+One of these traitors to the Greek cause may have secured power in Athens and would become nothing more than the puppet ruler of a much-weakened city-state.
+Its people would never be allowed to flourish and they would have needed to demonstrate unwavering support to Xerxes or face the wholesale destruction of all they had ever known and cherished.

 Had Athens fallen to Xerxes, then the dream of democracy would have died for countless generations.